ubidots/ubidots-php/README.rst

 Install with Composer
 ---------------------
-Ubidots for php is available for install with `Composer <https://github.com/composer/composer/>`_., you can add Ubidots with it.
+Ubidots for php is available for install with `Composer <https://github.com/composer/composer/>`_:

 .. code-block:: json